purduehackers/sign-firmware/README.md

 # Sign Firmware
 This is the firmware for the Sign.
 It features Lightning Time and self-updating firmware.

+## Important
+- There are credetials stored in the GitHub action secrets that need to be updated whenever the `.env` file is updated.

 ## Caveats and Workarounds
 Reference the [ESP to Pico repo](https://github.com/purduehackers/EspToPico) for more details into hardware problems.